Workflows

 Navigation

-1. From the Home screen, click on the System icon.
+1. From the Home screen, click on the Administration icon.

 1. From the Admin Overview screen, click on the Configurable Forms tile under the Views section.